kirkofypsi/7DWorkProblemModel/industry.md

 | No equity-based compensation | 0.019% | 0.117% | 6.16 times less common |

 ## Consulting
-### Work problems whose occurrence in the industry is significantly more prevalent than in other industries
+#### Work problems whose occurrence in the industry is significantly more prevalent than in all industries
 | Work Problem | Industry Frequency | Total Frequency | Industry vs Total Frequency |
 |-------------:|-------------------:|----------------:|----------------------------:|
 | Frequent or long travels | 1.949% | 0.62% | 3.14 times more common |